|How Long Does It Take to Evict Someone?||

 Once an eviction case is filed, court rules say the first court date must be between seven and 40 days after the summons is issued.
 Summonses are usually issued the day the case is filed.

 That means that in an eviction case, the fastest possible first court date is seven days after the case is filed.
 Because few counties can schedule things that fast, the actual delay between filing and first court date will depend on your local court calendar.
 The outer limit, though, is that 40 days after the summons gets issued.

 At the first court date, tenants can request a trial.
 Almost always, trials are some time after the first court date.
 As before, the time between the first court date and a trial depends on your local court schedules.
-Champaign County, where eviction trials are usually two days after the first appearance, goes about as fast as possible.
-Elsewhere, it could be weeks or months before trial.
+It could be weeks or months before trial.